Aaron Rai betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Rai's most recent appearance at the Sony Open in Hawaii, in 2024, he finished tied for 57th after posting a score of 6-under.
+- In Rai's most recent appearance at the Sony Open in Hawaii, in 2024, he finished tied for 57th after posting a score of six-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.